Thinking about purchasing an outdoor TV? Let’s talk outdoor TVs, enclosures, antennas, mounts and more.

 A smart TV will have apps built-in that will let you stream your favorite streaming networks, such as Netflix, Hulu or Amazon.
 Here is the 2018 model of the smart TV I use as my outdoor TV.
 It’s made by LG, you can use your smartphone as a remote (which is awesome so you aren’t losing your TV remote control outside!)
 Plus, it’s affordable!

-Amazon Fire TV
+Amazon Fire TV Cube

-These are cheap and believe me when your local sports team is in the playoffs and you want to watch the game – you will thank me for telling you to purchase an antenna.
+These are cheap and believe me when your sports team is in the playoffs and you want to watch the game – you will thank me for telling you to purchase an antenna.
 This digital antenna has a reach of 25 miles.
 If you live outside of a major city, keep reading!

 If your patio is like mine, perhaps you want to view your television from a few different angles.
 A swing tv mount will allow you to see the tv from whichever angle is best!
 (And thanks to Amazon, you can score an TV mount for under $30!)

 I found out that PULS will bring me a TV mount and install my new patio tv on the same day!
 And surprisingly it’s affordable!
 Learn more about TV mounting.